 If you’re at an event, take snaps of some of the action backstage.

-This type of content will keep your followers engaged because it makes them feel as if they are getting VIP treatment.
+This type of content will keep your followers engaged because it makes them feel like they are getting VIP treatment.

 10. Reply to your followers

-The majority of your Snapchat strategy should be focused on uploading content to your story.
+Most of your Snapchat strategy should focus on uploading content to your story.
 However, that’s not the only way to engage with your audience.

 Followers may reply to your story and send you direct messages as well.

 Everyone can see whether you respond to followers on other social media platforms, like Facebook, Instagram, or X (Twitter).

 But on Snapchat, only you and the person sending the message know whether you’re responding.
 So it’s easy for companies to ignore comments on Snapchat.

 But you should still make an effort to reply to your followers.